TezBaydu/Milestone-project-4-GraphicDesign/README.md

     9. As database is new due to a new workspace migrations (python3 manage.py makemigrations and python3 manage.py migrate), superuser (python3 manage.py createsuperuser) and fixtures (python3 manage.py loaddata companies.json and then projects.json and packages.json) will need will need to be recreated / reloaded
     10. To note: old workspace:  https://crimson-cephalopod-9658p8le.ws-eu27.gitpod.io/
     11. New Workspace: [Should not be the one above]
-    12. If using gitpod variables --UPDATE-- Commit and send another in checkout(note env.py removed as this was in SETTINGS...)
+    12. If using gitpod variables Commit and send another request in checkout
     * Credit to Jim Morel - Code Institute Community Executive - Posted in Code Institute slack channel 7th Dec 2021

 - Stripe payment succeeded test webhook